Atomic Betty (video game): Development and release

+Big Blue Bubble developed Atomic Betty exclusively for the Game Boy Advance handheld console.
+The game released a month after the Game Boy Micro variant of the handheld (pictured) and was promoted with it in a sweepstakes.

 Development was handled by Big Blue Bubble, a development team consisting of former employees at DICE Canada.
 Breakthrough New Media, a division of the animated show's production company, Breakthrough Films & Television, helped develop the game.
 Mike Kasprzak and Mark Maia were the game's respective technical and creative directors.
 Claudette Critchley and Vedran Klanac programmed the game while Jeff Edwards created its artwork.
 The music was composed by Tomislav Slogar.
 The development team included fan-favorite characters in the game and aimed to use the characters' special skills in unique ways.
 Teamwork in overcoming obstacles and opponents was also a focus for the gameplay.

 In April 2005, Namco Hometek, the North American division of Japanese video game publisher Namco, announced that they would publish Atomic Betty in November of that year.
 The game was showcased at E3 2005 in May.
 Representatives were present promoting the game at the preshow event, and a single-level demonstration was available to play at the convention event.
 To help market the game, Namco released screenshots on August 8, 2005, ahead of the scheduled release.
 Atomic Betty went gold on October 11, 2005.

-Although the title was originally scheduled to be released in November 2005, it was released a month earlier in October.
+Although the game was originally scheduled to release in November 2005, it was published a month earlier in October.
 The release coincided with the animated show receiving two nominations for the 20th Gemini Awards.
 After the release, Namco announced a sweepstakes with Nintendo to further promote the game.
 Prizes included a week-long Space Camp at the U.S. Space & Rocket Center and copies of Atomic Betty as well as prize packs that consisted of a Game Boy Micro and the game.
 The sweepstakes website also included an online challenge game.
 In May 2006, Atari Europe announced that it entered a publishing deal with Namco Bandai to release several Game Boy Advance and Nintendo DS titles in Europe, including Atomic Betty.
 These titles were planned for release in summer 2006.
 The title was eventually released in Europe on August 25, 2006.